-If no member of a chapter is in attendance at SCREC and said chapter’s school is more than 350 linear miles from the SCREC site, the chapter may proxy its vote to either it’s Regional Vice Chairman or the Chairman of another chapter within its Region.
+If no member of a chapter is in attendance at SCREC and said chapter’s school is more than 400 road miles from the SCREC site, the chapter may proxy its vote to either it’s Regional Chair or the Chairman of another chapter within its Region.

-The State Officer Board may extend a proxy to a school within the 350 mile radius if a chapter provides in writing a compelling reason within 14 days of the called SCREC.
+The State Officer Board may extend a proxy to a school within the 400 mile limit if a chapter provides in writing a compelling reason within 14 days of the called SCREC.

-No SCREC member or Regional Vice Chairman may carry more than two proxies.
+No SCREC member or Regional Chair may carry more than two proxies.